White Sox vs. Cubs Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Luis Robert and others are available in the Chicago Cubs-Chicago White Sox matchup at Guaranteed Rate Field on Tuesday, starting at 8:10 PM ET.
+Bookmakers have set player props for Luis Robert, Nico Hoerner and others when the Chicago White Sox host the Chicago Cubs at Guaranteed Rate Field on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!